mindspore-lab/mindone/examples/stable_diffusion_xl/controlnet.md

 ```

 ⚠️ Some key points about ControlNet + SDXL training:
-- The parameters of `zero_conv`, `input_hint_block` and `middle_block_out` are randomly initialized in ControlNet, which are very hard to train.
+- The parameters of `zero_conv`, `input_hint_block` and `middle_block_out` blocks are randomly initialized in ControlNet, which are very hard to train.
 We scale up (x10 by default) the base learning rate for training parameters specifically.
 You can set the scale value by `args.group_lr_scaler`.
 - As mentioned in ControlNet paper[1] and [repo](https://github.com/lllyasviel/ControlNet/blob/main/docs/train.md#more-consideration-sudden-converge-phenomenon-and-gradient-accumulation), there is a sudden convergence phenomenon in ControlNet training, which means the training steps should be large enough to let the training converge SUDDENLY and then generate images following the control signals.
 For ControlNet + SDXL, the training steps are even much more larger.
 We train xx steps with global batch size xx (x cards x bs 2).
 The sudden convergence happens at ~xx step.
 - As mentioned in ControlNet paper[1], randomly dropping 50% text prompt during training is very helpful for ControlNet to learn the control signals.
 Don't miss that.